Patient Zero (film): Plot

 The infected swarm inside, killing or infecting all the humans, including civilians.
 Now overrun Knox shoots his commander so the infected are slowed down long enough for him and Gina to make it to the elevator.
 Horrified by his actions, Gina grabs his gun.
 He tries to tell her he wanted to save her life.
 They begin to scuffle and the gun goes off, killing Knox.
-Gina goes to the cells where the infected are kept, and finds Morgan releasing Janet.
+Gina goes to the cells where the infected are kept and finds Morgan releasing Janet.
 Gina pleads with him to leave Janet since the treatments work but only temporarily, but he refuses.
 They sneak to Gina's lab, retrieve her samples, and crawl through the vents.
 They encounter an infected lab rat, which Janet kills before it can get to Gina.
 They make it to the parking lot just below ground level.

 The Professor confronts them and explains that he came to the base to kill Morgan.
 Morgan is their "Patient Zero" and is a threat to their survival.
 They fight and the Professor starts calling other infected, until Morgan impales him on a pipe.
-The trio flee until Janet tells them to run and she will buy them time, telling Morgan he must leave her to save the baby, as she sensed that Gina is pregnant.
+The trio flees until Janet tells them to run and she will buy them time, telling Morgan he must leave her to save the baby, as she sensed that Gina is pregnant.
 This distracts Morgan long enough for Janet to close a heavy vault door just in time to stop the horde.
 Through a window in the door, Janet wipes a tear from her face, indicating that she was now able to cry and that the treatment was working and restoring her humanity, and mouths "I love you".

 Morgan and Gina follow the tunnel out to the woods and find a motorcycle.
 They ride off into the night with Morgan understanding that he must do whatever it takes to take care of their baby and save some remnant of the human race.